 Generation of the signal on board the spacecraft that contains OBT value and transmit data packet called ‘time packet’

-After some internal delay the paquet is transmitted to the ground stations
+After some internal delay the time packet is transmitted to the ground stations

 After propagation delay the time packet arrives to the phase center of the station antenna

-After some ground-station delay the content of the time packet is recorded by the station hardware by assigning a UTC value according to the local clock and store the time couple (OBT, UTC) in the data base.
+After some ground-station delay the content of the time packet is recorded by the station hardware by assigning a UTC value according to the local clock and storing the time couple (OBT, UTC) in the data base.

 Therefore, the raw data for clock synchronization are the time couples (OBT, UTC).
 These time couples are obtained at irregular intervals of time with a typical interval of 1.5 sec between the subsequent time couples during the visibility periods of Gaia which refer to the periods of time during which Gaia can communicate with a ground station.
-Duration of the visibility periods varies depending on the data volume that should to be transmitted to the ground.
+Duration of the visibility periods varies depending on the data volume that is to be transmitted to the ground.

 Time transfer model for Gaia

 The accuracy of about 1 microsecond needed for Gaia implies a rigorous relativistic model for the one-way clock synchronization data described above.
-The model explicitly introduces the relativistic proper time of Gaia, which is denoted as TG and represents an ideal clock located at the Gaia center of mass.
+The model explicitly introduces the relativistic proper time of Gaia, which is denoted as TG in Figure 5-10 and represents an ideal clock located at the Gaia center of mass.

 The displacement of Gaia’s atomic clock from the Gaia center of mass is fully negligible in the current context.
 The deviation between OBT and TG solely reflects the errors of the Gaia clock (ignoring possible constant phase shift).

-The model of the time transfer data results in a series of reduced time couples (OBT, TG) that allow one to construct a relation between OBT and TG.
-As it was already pointed out, this relation reflects both the constant phase offset between OBT and TG (actual synchronization parameter that would persist even for ideal Gaia clock) and the imperfections of the Gaia clock.
-Since the Gaia clock is of high quality one can expect a simple relation between OBT and TG.
-On the other hand, the OBT–TG relation represents physical model of the Gaia clock as if the clock would be monitored in a laboratory.
+The model of the time transfer data results in a series of reduced time couples (OBT, TG) that allow construction of the relationship between OBT and TG.
+As it was already pointed out, this relationship reflects both the constant phase offset between OBT and TG (actual synchronization parameter that would persist even for ideal Gaia clock) and the imperfections of the Gaia clock.
+Since the Gaia clock is of high quality there is a simple relationship between OBT and TG.
+On the other hand, the OBT–TG relationship represents physical model of the Gaia clock as if the clock would be monitored in a laboratory.
 In this way the health status of the clock and its performance can be directly assessed.